dewarian/web-app-from-scratch-2021/README.md

 ---

-_I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with Space Exploration Technologies Corp (SpaceX), or any of its subsidiaries or its affiliates.
-The names SpaceX as well as related names, marks, emblems and images are registered trademarks of their respective owners._
+_I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with Kitsu.io, or any of its subsidiaries or its affiliates.
+The names Kitsu as well as related names, marks, emblems and images are registered trademarks of their respective owners._